Bioconductor/bioconductor.org/README.md

     30 */4 * * * cd $HOME/bioc-test-web/bioconductor.org && rake index_production > $HOME/bioc-test-web/production_index.log 2>&1

-Notice that the search indexing process is decoupled from the site building process (which takes place every 20 minutes).
+Notice that the search indexing process is decoupled from the site building process (which takes place every 30 minutes).
 Site indexing can be a time-consuming process (especially on master) and the site rebuilding should be quick.
-So the search indexing takes place every hour on staging and every four hours on master (where there are many more files to be indexed which originate from the build system).
+So the search indexing takes place once a day on staging at 8 pm on master (where there are many more files to be indexed which originate from the build system).